xen0vas/UserManager/README.md

 - download the contents in git repo ( e.g. put them in /opt directory)

+- go to the folder you downloaded the app (e.g. /opt/usermanager)

 > `cd /opt/usermanager`

 - run qmake